vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 The scripts for Start the Kernel SRU Cycle need some initial configuration before the first run, which is documented in $HOME/kteam-tools/stable/README.

-For example, the script "create-sru-cards.py" depends on the Trello command-line tools, so make sure to follow the steps reported in
+For example, the script "create-sru-cards" depends on the Trello command-line tools, so make sure to follow the steps reported in
 $HOME/kteam-tool/stable/README about this particular script.